Density Functional Theory and Defects in Semiconductors

 and the Poisson equation to (2.21).

 Neither the Thomas-Fermi, nor the Thomas-Fermi-Dirac functionals give any remarkable results.
-One of the problems with the models is that they give densities that go towards infinity as tex2html_wrap_inline2098 , i.e. in the vicinity of atomic nuclei.
-This can be remedied by the use of higher order correction terms of gradients of tex2html_wrap_inline2054 or by requiring that the electron densities should have reasonable formgif.
+One of the problems with the models is that they give densities that go towards infinity as , i.e. in the vicinity of atomic nuclei.
+This can be remedied by the use of higher order correction terms of gradients of or by requiring that the electron densities should have reasonable form.
 Another problem is that they don't give the proper atomic shell structure.
 This is because we have assumed that the kinetic energy only is dependent on the electron density and not the gradient of it, as might be expected from the Schrödinger equation.
 Hence, the rapidly changing electron density that forms the shell structure cannot be well represented.

-As stated in the Hohenberg-Kohn Theorem, the Schrödinger equation (2.9) for the ground state energy can be formulated in terms of the three-variable tex2html_wrap_inline2028 as:
+As stated in the Hohenberg-Kohn Theorem, the Schrödinger equation (2.9) for the ground state energy can be formulated in terms of the three-variable as:

 with the constraint that